 Long Beach, California

-The Queen Mary is regarded as one of the world’s most haunted ships and declared one of “America’s Top 10 Most Haunted” places by Time magazine.
+The Queen Mary is one of the world’s most haunted ships.
+It’s been named one of “America’s Top 10 Most Haunted” places by Time magazine.
 The ship has many events to help visitors explore its haunted past:

-- Paranormal Ship Walk Tour – This is probably the tamest adventure, and tours can be booked during the day or night.
+- Paranormal Ship Walk Tour – Book a tour during the day or night.
+This is the tamest adventure.

 - Paranormal Investigation — Feeling more brave?
-This is a hands-on tour.
+This tour is held nightly.
 You will be able to explore active spirit locations not open to the general public.
-The investigations are held at night.

 - Dining with the Spirits – Join a unique group dining experience and history tour.